whprocter/RPr-Chakraborty-2021/docs/report/report.md

 > H1: There is a less than perfect match between Chakraborty's bivariate correlation coefficient for each disability/sociodemographic variable and COVID-19 incidence rate and our bivariate correlation coefficient for each disability/sociodemographic variable and COVID-19 incidence rate.

-> H2: There is a less than perfect match between Chakraborty's GEE-based beta coefficient estimates for the of each disability/sociodemographic variable and our GEE-based beta coefficient estimates for the GEE of each disability/sociodemographic variable.
+> H2: There is a less than perfect match between Chakraborty's GEE-based beta coefficient estimates for each of the disability/sociodemographic variable and our GEE-based beta coefficient estimates for the GEE of each disability/sociodemographic variable.

 There are multiple models being tested within each of the two hypotheses.
-*H1* compares the results 18 different bivariate correlation tests, while *H2* compares the results of 5 different generalized estimation equation models, including one for each dimension of socio-demographics: race, ethnicity, poverty status, age, and biological sex.
+*H1* compares the results of 18 different bivariate correlation tests, while *H2* compares the results of 5 different generalized estimation equation models, including one for each dimension of socio-demographics: race, ethnicity, poverty status, age, and biological sex.

 ### Original study design